The next best thing to a practice merger then is to purchase an existing practice in another area and operate it as a satellite office.

 You are either ready to graduate from dental school, or you have recently graduated, and now it’s time to think about what you should do for the rest of your life.
 You have probably talked to a lot of other people in the dental business for advice, and have gotten a plethora of answers, and some for questions that you may not have known to ask!
 This type of advice that you get is usually as good as the price you pay for it.
 People can tell you what they think based on their own experience, but t

 There is an old maxim, “If you fail to plan, you plan to fail.”
 No one knows just how long they will practice dentistry.
 It could be one year, ten years or fifty years, no one knows.
-A normal practice lifetime for a dentist is usually around thirty to thirty-five years, and we each like to think that this applies to ourselves.
+A standard practice lifetime for a dentist is usually around thirty to thirty-five years, and we each like to think that this applies to ourselves.
 However, the vicissitudes of life are such that no one would even try to predict this; we just have to leave things to fate.
-We can’t do anything about the number of years
+We can’t do anything about the number of yea

-There's an old maxim, "There are two ways to get rich in this world, either be born rich or marry rich".
-If you are rich you don't need to read this article, but if you count yourself among the less fortunate millions (not dollars but people), then this article is for you.
+There's an old maxim, "There are two ways to get rich in this world, either be born rich or marry rich."
+If you are rich, you don't need to read this article, but if you count yourself among the less fortunate millions (not dollars but people), then this article is for you.